 According to the U.S. Census Bureau, in 2013, 76.4% of workers 16 years and older drove alone on their commute to and from work, and another almost 10% carpooled.
 As something that most do every single day, Driver Safety seems to be overlooked when it comes to other Wellness Programs.
-Most HR Wellness Programs focus on individual health, including healthy eating and regular exercise, and some incorporate financial and emotional wellness.
+Most HR Wellness Programs focus on individual health, and some incorporate financial and emotional wellness.

 Recent studies have shown that workers stress over their finances while at work, and that stress carries on through their commute home.
 Over-worrying can dominate thought and cause distraction for your employee when they are driving.
 While focusing on health wellness is important, it is also critical to concentrate on Driver Safety.
 As reported by the CDC, motor vehicle crashes are the leading cause of work-related deaths in the USA, regardless of the type of business.